opendr-eu/opendr/projects/simulation/SMPL+D_body_models/README.md

 - Download and install Blender (tested on 2.93.4 version)

--Set the path to Blender.
+- Set the path to Blender.
 ```
 export BLENDER_PATH=path_to_Blender
 ```